DevsAlternateGit/DevsAlternateGit/README.md

-# 🌟 Welcome to My Alternate GitHub Account 🌟
+# 🌟 Welcome to Dev's Alternate GitHub Account 🌟

 Hey there! 👋 This is my alternate GitHub account where I jot down notes, experiments, and insights from the languages I’m learning and other interesting stuff. 🚀